tarunkhajuria42/Constellations-Dataset/README.md

 ## Constellations Dataset

 This dataset consists of multiple images like image d which hide common objects in the form of star constellations.
-We think that these image sets will act as a difficult visual inference problem and help study Iterative inference in humans and AI.
+We belive that these image sets will act as a difficult visual inference problem and help study Iterative inference in humans and AI.
 ![figure4](https://user-images.githubusercontent.com/5724484/164192792-d12c6760-6c8d-4080-9ff7-eadc30f6fb79.png)

 The full dataset can be found here: https://osf.io/qf5tz/